FoleyLab/wptherml_v1.0.0/README.md

 ```

 ## Method and attribute list for multilayer class
-Given the input parameters specified above, the multilayer class uses different methods to compute properties relevant for thermal applications, and those properties are store attributes
+Given the input parameters specified above, the *multilayer* class uses different methods to compute properties relevant for thermal applications, and those properties are stored as attributes
-of the multilayer object.
-The following is a list of methods of the multilayer class and their related attributes:
+of the *multilayer* object.
+The following is a list of methods of the *multilayer* class and their related attributes:

 ```python